-The MOCC targets a competitive and equitable executive compensation program that rewards Company (or, in some cases, region or division) and individual performance.
+The MOCC targets a competitive and equitable executive compensation program that rewards executives based upon Company and individual performance, and for certain executives, region or division performance as well.
 In making executive compensation decisions, the MOCC considers the results of the most recent advisory, non-binding vote on the compensation paid to our NEOs.
-At the Annual Meeting of Shareholders in April of 2016, our shareholders approved the compensation paid to our NEOs by over 94%.
+At the Annual Meeting of Shareholders in April of 2018, our shareholders approved the compensation paid to our NEOs by 93%.
 The MOCC believes this favorable outcome reflects our shareholders' strong support of the Company's executive compensation philosophy, program and practices.
-As a result, the MOCC determined it was not necessary to make any material changes to the Company's executive compensation program for 2017.
-Our executive compensation received nearly 93% support at the Annual Meeting of Shareholders in April of 2017.
+As a result, the MOCC determined it was not necessary to make any material changes to the Company's executive compensation program for 2019.
+Our executive compensation received over 93% support at the Annual Meeting of Shareholders in April of 2019.